Ma-Vin/layer-generator/sample/field-sample/README.md

 # Example for usage of `fields`

-A small example to show the usage of entity with configuration at [fieldExampleModel.yaml](./src/main/resources/fieldExampleModel.yaml)
+A small example to show the usage of fields with configuration at [fieldExampleModel.yaml](./src/main/resources/fieldExampleModel.yaml)

 ## Fields